sandeepkumar9343/News-Group-Classification/README.md

 This is classification problem, We need to predict the different groups of documents.

-In this different classification algorithms like "Multinomial Naive Bayes","LogisticRegression","Support Vector Classifier".
+In this different classification algorithms are used such as:

+*Multinomial Naive Bayes

+*LogisticRegression

+*Support Vector Classifier".